 Glutathione is synthesized in the liver as a normal function of the liver.
 It can also be introduced to the body through supplementation or ingestion of garlic, avocados, and spinach, to mention a few.
 On the other hand, glutathione levels can be negatively impacted by certain things such as poor nutrition, environmental pollutants, stress, and the aging process.

 Glutathione is a master antioxidant protecting and promoting body cells’ regeneration after cellular injuries from diseases.
+Glutathione and your immunity are interdependent.
 Additionally, glutathione is vital in optimum immune system functionality.
 Glutathione is essential in proper immune system functioning for two major reasons:

 Lymphocytes are the type of white blood cells responsible for mounting the body’s immunity against specific disease-causing agents.
 Disease-causing agents include bacteria, parasites, viruses, and fungi.
 Stimulation of the lymphocytes requires the ingestion and breakdown of disease-causing agents (pathogen) by accessory cells.
 Once disease-causing agents enter the body, they are ingested and broken down into a compound of 2-3 amino acids by accessory cells such as macrophages or dendritic cells.
 These small amino acids are then presented on the cell surfaces to be recognized easily by lymphocyte cells.
 Glutathione plays a crucial role in the breaking of disease-causing agents, enhancing their recognition and stimulation of lymphocytes to mount immunity to eradicate invading bacteria, viruses, or fungi.